deuxfleurs-org/garage/doc/book/reference-manual/configuration.md

 ### `consul_host` and `consul_service_name`

 Garage supports discovering other nodes of the cluster using Consul.
-This works only when nodes are announced in Consul by an orchestrator such as Nomad, as Garage is not able to announce itself.
+For this to work correctly, nodes need to know their IP address by which they can be reached by other nodes of the cluster, which should be set in `rpc_public_addr`.

 The `consul_host` parameter should be set to the hostname of the Consul server, and `consul_service_name` should be set to the service name under which Garage's RPC ports are announced.

+Garage does not yet support talking to Consul over TLS.

 ### `sled_cache_capacity`

 This parameter can be used to tune the capacity of the cache used by [sled](https://sled.rs), the database Garage uses internally to store metadata.
 Tune this to fit the RAM you wish to make available to your Garage instance.
-More cache means faster Garage, but the default value (128MB) should be plenty for most use cases.
+This value has a conservative default (128MB) so that Garage doesn't use too much RAM by default, but feel free to increase this for higher performance.

 ### `sled_flush_every_ms`